Code-Institute-Submissions/django_milestone_issue_tracker/README.md

 [![Build Status](https://travis-ci.org/charlotteskinner90/django_milestone_issue_tracker.svg?branch=master)](https://travis-ci.org/charlotteskinner90/django_milestone_issue_tracker)

 I have created this issue tracker for the fictional software company Unicorne for the Full Stack Frameworks module of the Code Institute Full Stack Web Development diploma.
-This application is built using Django, with a Postgres database (on production). **Unicorne Support Center** allows users to create feature requests, report bugs and view the status of the tickets they create.
+This application is built using Django, with a PostgreSQL database (on production, SQLite in development). **Unicorne Support Center** allows users to create feature requests, report bugs and view the status of the tickets they create.
 Users are kept up to date with progress with a comments section on each bug/feature detail page.
+The status of the ticket can be updated by admin users in the Django admin dashboard.
 Bugs and features can be upvoted by users, and the features with the most number of votes will be implemented by the developers at Unicorne.
 While bugs are free to upvote, the company asks for a donation of £5 per feature upvote.
 In return, the company promises to spend 50% of their developer time working on new exciting features.